Compressing Language Models for Specialized Domains: Additional Ablation Studies

 \paragraph{Increasing $\boldsymbol{\alpha}$ generally increases in-domain performance.}

-First, we observe that in-domain performance (i.e. biomedical or legal) increases by increasing the contribution of the in-domain computed Hessian.
-Considering Gemma 2 2B in the biomedical domain, we observe that $\alpha=0.1$ results in a 1.25$\times$ relative improvement compared to SparseGPT, whilst $\alpha=0.9$ leads to approximately a 1.30$\times$ relative improvement in average task accuracy.
-Surprisingly, we find that even a small contribution from the in-domain Hessian ($\alpha=0.1$) is enough to offer improvements for in-domain performance.
-For example, in the Legal domain with Llama 3.2 3B and $\alpha=0.1$ we observe a relative improvement of approximately 1.14$\times$ .
+First, we observe that in-domain performance (i.e. biomedical or legal) increases following a larger contribution from the domain-specific Hessian.
+Considering Gemma 2 9B for the biomedical domain, we observe that $\alpha=0.1$ achieves an average accuracy of 89.1\%, whilst $\alpha=0.9$ sees 93.1\%.
+Notably, we observe that even a small contribution from the in-domain Hessian ($\alpha=0.1$) is enough to offer improvements for in-domain performance.
+For example, in the legal domain Llama 3.2 3B achieves an average accuracy of 63.1\% with $\alpha=0$, yet 71.0\% with $\alpha=0.1$.